1. Business Development

 Entails developing and implementing internal and external messaging strategies to broaden the impact of a firm’s programs and brand position.

-4A.
-Brand enhancement.
+- Brand enhancement.
 This includes logos and any kind of design or key messaging related to the enhancement of a firm’s brand identity.
-Example: New identity design, tagline and/or key messaging that clearly positions the firm and/or differentiates it from all others.

 5. Marketing Management and Leadership

 Establishes and effectively manages a highly functioning marketing organization through people and processes that foster collaboration and drive overall business objectives.